neuraledgeai/About_neuraledgeai/regression.md

-# Regression Anallysis at Neural Edge AI
+# Regression Analysis at Neural Edge AI

 At **Neural Edge AI**, we specialize in **regression analysis**, offering a range of models to fit your specific needs, from **simple linear regression** for straightforward predictions to advanced **neural network models** designed to handle complex datasets